 Bohemian Bedroom Design

 The bedroom is where boho style truly shines.
 Start with a low-profile platform bed or a rattan bed frame ($300-$800) for that grounded, relaxed feel.
 Layer a woven jute rug under a colorful Moroccan or Persian-style rug.
 Pile the bed with mismatched pillows in different sizes: think block-print covers, velvet shams, and a chunky knit lumbar pillow.
-Hang a macrame wall hanging or a woven tapestry above the headboard instead of traditional art.
+Hang a macrame wall hanging or a woven mix above the headboard instead of traditional art.

-Key pieces: Rattan bedside tables, a floor-length mirror with a natural wood frame, string lights or a woven pendant lamp, and a canopy of sheer fabric draped from the ceiling for an effortless romantic touch.
+Key pieces: Rattan bedside tables, a floor-length mirror with a natural wood frame, string lights or a woven pendant lamp, and a canopy of sheer fabric draped from the ceiling for an easy romantic touch.

 Bohemian Living Room Design